pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

   questions
 - Study procedures are feasible and executable
 - The overall design will produce reliable, interpretable results
+- Risk mitigation strategies in the Risk Management Plan are feasible and executable

 **Design Transfer** (Section 5.8) is the process of transitioning the completed and validated design from the design team to the study conduct team.
 Design